null

 Once you've gotten your seedlings in tip-top shape and the weather looks favorable, it's time to start the process of hardening off.
 This involves gradually exposing plants to outdoor conditions to reduce the risk of transplant shock.
 They'll start creating firmer plant tissue, which they'll need in order to grow in a world of rain, wind, and hot sun.
 Trust us, your plant babies are going to be OK!

-1. One to 2 weeks before you want to plant them in their permanent homes, start bringing them outdoors to acclimate.
+1. One to two weeks before you want to plant them in their permanent homes, start bringing them outdoors to acclimate.

-2. Begin by placing plants in a well-shaded spot for a couple of hours, then slowly build up the amount of sunlight and hours of outdoor time they receive each day.
+2. Begin by placing plants in a well-shaded spot for a couple of hours on the first day, then slowly build up the amount of sunlight and hours of outdoor time they receive each day.

 3. Be sure to bring them in each night.

-4. And use those plant parenting instincts—don't put plants outside if temps are forecast to dip below 45°F, or strong winds or snow are expected.
+4. Don't put plants outside if temps are forecasted to dip below 45°F or if strong winds or snow are expected.

 Prepare The Soil

 Prep your soil for its soon-to-be residents.
 Chances are, the earthy goodness you're going to settle your seedlings into will need some help.
-For in-ground garden beds, make sure the soil isn't compacted—use a rake or tiller to loosen it up if it is—and then mix 3 inches of Miracle-Gro® Performance Organics® All Purpose In-Ground Soil into the top 6 inches of native soil improve the composition and nutrition.
+For in-ground garden beds, make sure the soil isn't compacted—use a rake or tiller to loosen it up if it is—and then mix 3 inches of Miracle-Gro Organic™ Raised Bed & Garden Soil into the top 6 inches of native soil to improve the composition and nutrition.

 Transplant Seedlings

-For each plant, use a hand trowel to dig a hole just deep enough for the root ball to fit.
-Or, dig slightly deeper if you're planning to partially bury any leggy stems.
-Either way, no shovel necessary!
-Use a ruler or tape measure for proper spacing (it's also fine to eyeball it).
-Your seedlings will seem pretty far apart at first, but before you know it, they'll be filling the entire plot with lush greenery, produce, or blooms.
+1. For each plant, use a hand trowel to dig a hole just deep enough for the root ball to fit.
+Refer to your plant's seed packet for how far to space out plantings.
+They may look pretty far apart at first, but they'll be filling the entire plot before you know it.

+2. Remove your seedlings from their tray cells or containers.
 Make sure the soil in their plugs or pots is moist before removing your seedlings.
 Then, gently pop the plants out by pushing on the hole in the bottom of the container with your finger, or use a butter knife or other tool if they're stuck.
-Carefully place them in their new homes, cover their roots with soil, and water immediately.
-You did it!

 Look After Your Transplants